WBTN Investors Have Opportunity To Lead WEBTOON Entertainment Inc. Securities Lawsuit

 (MENAFN- PR Newswire)

-Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of WEBTOON Entertainment Inc. (NASDAQ: WBTN ) pursuant and/or traceable to the Company's initial public offering conducted in June 2024 (the "IPO").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court
+NEW YORK, Sept.
+14, 2024 /PRNewswire/ -- Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of WEBTOON Entertainment Inc. (NASDAQ: WBTN ) pursuant and/or traceable to the Company's initial public offering conducted in June 2024 (the "IPO") of the important November 4, 2024 lead plaintiff deadline.

 So what: If you purchased WEBTOON stock you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.